 Vintage neon signs are attractive, bright and vivid signage fixtures.
 These signs were a popular advertising medium for many decades, and they are still being used by vintage-style businesses.
 They were so widespread that you rarely saw a business without them.
 Neon signs like these were hard to maintain and required special skills to fix.
 They are still popular with collectors who love the aesthetic of the 1940s and 1950s.

-A History of Neon Signs
+A History Of Antique Neon Signs

 Because neon was inexpensive, trendy, aesthetic and visually appealing, it quickly became a popular choice.
 By combining neon gas and other chemicals, sign manufacturers were able to create many colors.
 They tried different styles of glasswork to create signs that attracted foot traffic to each business.